HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 After that you can restart HA

-If you run into any problems you mighty want to try the following commands:
+If you run into any problems, you might want to try the following commands:
 ```
 sudo systemctl daemon-reload
 ```